-Any Administrative Rule violations related to RSP implementation and the health and welfare of residents are cited as findings of non-compliance by the Medicaid agency.
-The SLF is provided a Response to On-Site Review Findings forms which outlines the rule violations.
-The SLF must then develop and implement a plan of correction (POC) within 30 days of receipt of the findings.
-Medicaid agency staff follow up to ensure the POC has been implemented and has corrected the problem.
-If it has not, another 30 days is allowed and another follow-up visit is conducted.
-If at this time the facility still has not corrected the non-compliance, sanctions may be issued by the Medicaid agency, including termination of the Medicaid provider agreement.
-The same process applies for facilities in the dementia program.
+Administrative rule violations related to ISP implementation and the health and welfare of residents must be individually remediated and may be cited as findings of non-compliance by the SMA.
+The SLP provider is given a Response to On-Site Review Findings form which outlines the rule violations.
+The SLP provider must then develop and implement a plan of correction (POC) within 30 days of receipt of the findings.
+SMA staff performs an on-site follow-up review to ensure the POC has been implemented and has corrected the problem.
+If it has not, another 30 days is allowed and another follow-up review is conducted.
+If at this time the SLP provider still has not corrected the non-compliance, sanctions may be issued by the SMA, including termination of the Medicaid provider agreement.
+The same process applies for SLP providers in the dementia program.

-For participants enrolled in an MCO, the Plan is also responsible for monitoring service plan implementation, including whether services and supports meet the participants' needs.
+For participants enrolled in an MCO, the Plan is also responsible for monitoring service plan implementation, including whether services and supports meet the participant's needs.

-The Plans have a process to implement a method of monitoring its staff to include, but not be limited to conducting quarterly case file audits and quarterly reviews checking that service plans are completed with each assessment or in between assessments if members needs have changed, services listed on the service plan and address member's needs identified in the comprehensive resident assessment.
+The Plans have a process to implement a method of monitoring its staff to include, but not be limited to conducting quarterly case file audits and quarterly reviews.
+These reviews verify that service plans are completed with each assessment or in between assessments if members' needs have changed and that services listed on the service plan address members' needs identified in the comprehensive assessment.
 The Plans have a process to compile reports of these monitoring activities to include an analysis of the data and a description of the continuous improvement strategies the Plan has taken to resolve identified issues.
-The Plans will provide the Medicaid agency with the results of their discovery, remediation and any systems improvement activities during quarterly quality improvement meetings.
+The Plans will provide the SMA with the results of their discovery, remediation and any systems improvement activities during quarterly quality improvement meetings.
 Remediation will occur both on an individual and systemic basis.

-On an annual basis, the Medicaid agency selects a statistically valid sample for conducting onsite record reviews to assure compliance with federal assurances.
-The Medicaid agency uses a proportionate sampling methodology with a 95% confidence level and a 5% margin of error.
-The methodology will be adjusted when new MCOs are enrolled to ensure proportionate sampling across all MCOs.
+On an annual basis, the SMA selects a statistically valid sample for conducting onsite record reviews to verify compliance with federal assurances.
+The SMA uses a proportionate sampling methodology with a 95% confidence level and a 5% margin of error.
+The methodology will be adjusted when new MCOS are enrolled to ensure proportionate sampling across all MCOs.

-b.
+- b.
 Monitoring Safeguards.
-Select one:

-Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.
+Select one: - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility to monitor service plan implementation and participant health and welfare may provide other direct waiver services to the participant.